danielduncan/hbms-pqeth/README.md

 # Setup

 Install Python for WOTS and XMSS (https://www.python.org/downloads/), and Noir (https://noir-lang.org/docs/getting_started/quick_start) for SNARKs.
+Install liboqs-python for SPHINCS+ (https://github.com/open-quantum-safe/liboqs-python)

 To install requirements: `pip install -r requirements.txt`

 To run: `python -m demo.demo`
+For the SPHINCS+ part 'python -m test/benchmarks

 # Demo

-See demo/demo.py for a demo of the scheme.
+See demo/demo.py for a demo of the scheme. src/individual/sphincskeygen.py contains an example of the scheme.

 # Breakdown